 Energy Efficiency

 There are several benefits to riding a more efficient bike.
 First, the range is better.
-You can ride further on a single charge with a geared hub motor.
-If you ride an e-bike with a geared hub motor, you can also get away with a smaller battery.
+You can also get away with a smaller battery.
 Smaller batteries are cheaper.
-This is important because the battery is the most expensive component of an e-bike.
 You’ll also use less electricity.
 E-bikes don’t use much electricity but there is some savings.

 Winner: Geared hub motors are more efficient than gearless hub motors.